 With deep respect, I bow to the sun, who travels 2,202 yojanas in half a nimesha.

 He mentions that the sunlight travels 2202 yojanas in half a nimesha.

 Yojana is an ancient unit of length.
-Arthasastra (ancient Sanskrit treatise on statecraft, economic policy and military strategy) defines it as being equal to 8,000 dhanus, that is equivalent to 9 miles.
+Arthasastra (ancient Sanskrit treatise on statecraft, economic policy, and military strategy) defines it as being equal to 8,000 dhanus, which is equivalent to 9 miles.
 This would imply that a yojana is 9 miles.

 A nimesha is also an ancient unit of 16/75 of a second.

 Therefore, if we calculate the equation as below –

 2,202 yojanas x 9 miles x 75/8 nimeshas = 185,794 miles per second or 2,99,000 kilometres per second.